![]() |

 Historic Volatility Calculator

 Getting a grip on historic volatility is of critical importance for options traders.
 Relying on implied volatility alone is risky.
 Implied volatility simply tells you how options are currently priced, but not whether they are realistically priced.
 Historic volatility, on the other hand, can help you understand whether or not options are currently cheap or expensive.
-View: View
+View: View Historic

-Historic Volatility Calculator demo.
+Volatility Calculator demo.

-The Historic Volatility Calculator will calculate and graph historic volatility using either historical price data retrieved from Yahoo.com, or from a CSV text file.
-It will also automatically produce volatility term structures based on GARCH(1,1).
+The Historic Volatility Calculator will calculate and graph historic volatility using historical price data retrieved from Yahoo Finance, Quandl or from a CSV text file.
 Click picture below to enlarge.
-Historical prices for many stock exchanges around the world (US, Australia, London, Germany, Singapore and many more) are held on Yahoo and the Historic Volatility Calculator will access these data without the need to browse the web or download files.
+Yahoo Finance: Historical prices for many stock exchanges around the world (US, Australia, London, Germany, Singapore and many more) are held on Yahoo and the Historic Volatility Calculator will access these data without the need to browse the web or download files.
 One mouse click will retrieve all data, calculate volatility, and produce volatility and price graphs.
 See Yahoo exchange list for exchanges covered by Yahoo.
-For assets and markets not held on Yahoo Finance, the Historic Volatility Calculator will import data from a CSV file.
-The columns containing the data, the date formats and and the CSV filename can all be specified by the user.
-Volatility is calculated using the functions contained in the Options Excel add-in, using both un-weighted and weighted (EWMA, GARCH) volatility models.
-Stock codes, date ranges, sampling frequencies (daily, weekly, monthly) are specified by the user.
-Historical prices are then automatically retrieved from the web and volatility calculated and graphed.
-Note that no guarantee can be given that stock or other
+Quandl: The Quandl service is a

-data will be available from the Yahoo site or
+be given that stock or other asset price data will be available from the Yahoo

-that Yahoo will not change the format of their data without notice in the
+site or that Yahoo will not change the format of their data without notice in the

 future.